samclane/samclane.github.io/_posts/2019-1-13-Pycharm-Arduino.md

 ![highlight](../images/pycharm-arduino/highlighted.png)

+### Arduino Toolchain

 Now for the interesting part.
 We need to register an "External Tool" with PyCharm that calls the Arduino IDE's Build and Upload function.
-"External Tools" allow PyCharm to call other command-line functions before running the main script.
+Adding "External Tools" allow PyCharm to call other command-line functions before running the main script.
 We can add one by editing our current PyCharm "Configuration".
 In "DesktopBuddy"'s case, the config is named "main".
 Clicking the dropdown and selection "Edit Configuration" brings us to the following screen:

 ![edit config](../images/pycharm-arduino/external_tool_location.png)

-Click the small "+" to add a tool.
+Click the small "+" to open the "Add a Tool" dialog.
 Click the "+" in the next window that pops up to add a new tool.
 You should see a menu similar to this one (with fewer fields filled in).

 ![tool](../images/pycharm-arduino/edit_tool_config.png)

 Give it a name (I went with the generic "Arduino") and a description.
 For the "Program:" field, look for your Arduino installation folder.
-If you're on Windows, the folder should be in "Programs (x86)".
-There should be an `.exe` in the folder named "arduino_debug.exe".
+If you're on Windows, the folder should be in `C:\Program Files (x86)\Arduino\`.
+There should be an `.exe` in the folder named `arduino_debug.exe`.
 We want to use the `arduino_debug.exe` version, as it has more command line option support than the standard `arduino.exe`.
-For the parameters, we want to pass the main `.ino` file of our project (`--upload .\Arduino\MatrixBuddy\MatrixBuddy.ino`).
+For the parameters, pass the main `.ino` file of our project (`--upload .\Arduino\MatrixBuddy\MatrixBuddy.ino`).
 We also change the working directory to that of the main project (not necessarily the Arduino project sub-directory).

 To test the new tool config, go to any file, then press `Right Click->External Tools->[Your tool name]`.
 If things work correctly, you should see console output something like this: